Original A/N: So, here it goes! This is my first fanfic, hope you like it!

 Fred did a one-eighty.
 When he saw me, he ran as fast as he could and enveloped me in a huge bear hug.
 "Your family said to tell you they miss you, and love you very much."
 I whispered in his ear.
 He nodded, and a tear slipped out of the corner of his eye.

 "Ah, Miss Emma Breanne Jones, welcome."
 The man in the black hooded cloak said.
 "This young man has blatantly refused to decide whether or not to move on until you did, so your arrival has been very anticipated.
 Now, I must ask you a very important question.
 Are you ready?"
 I nodded.

 "Do you wish to return to the land of the living as a ghost, or will you move on to the land of the dead?"

 I turned and looked into Fred's eyes.
 We came to a mutual understanding.

-"We will move on," we of us said in unison.
+"We will move on."
+Both of us said this in unison.
 I added, "No one we love would ever become a ghost, and therefore we would miss them for all of eternity after they died, which would suck."

 Death nodded in agreement.
 "Excellent," he said, "then come over here."

 He led us to a train that, I swear, had not been there a moment previously.
 He opened the door and ushered us inside.
 I turned to look out the window as it started moving.
-In a corner of the room, just before we turned into the tunnel that would take us beyond, a creature appeared, and somehow I knew that everyone that survived would be okay now that it was here.
+In a corner of the room, just before we turned into the tunnel that would take us beyond, I saw Harry appear, just as I had, lying on the ground.
+Dumbledore showed up, too.

-And together, Fred and I journeyed into the realm of Death.
+I had just enough time to think 'Shit, Harry died!' before Fred and I journeyed together into the realm of Death.